Triad (organized crime): 18th century

-The Heaven and Earth Society (天地會, Tiandihui), a fraternal organization, was founded during the 1760s, possibly either in 1760 or 1769.
-As the society's influence spread throughout China, it branched into several smaller groups with different names, one of which was the Three Harmonies Society (三合會, Sānhéhuì).
-These societies adopted the triangle as their emblem, usually accompanied by decorative images of swords or portraits of Guan Yu (关羽, Guān Yǔ) (the Chinese god of war).
+The Tiandihui, the Heaven and Earth Society, also called Hongmen (the Vast Family), is a Chinese fraternal organization and historically a secretive folk religious sect in the vein of the Ming loyalist White Lotus Sect, the Tiandihui's ancestral organization.
+As the Tiandihui spread through different counties and provinces, it branched off into many groups and became known by many names, including the Sanhehui.
+The Hongmen grouping is today more or less synonymous with the whole Tiandihui concept, although the title "Hongmen" is also claimed by some criminal groups.
+Branches of the Hongmen were also formed by Chinese communities overseas, some of which became known as Chinese Freemasons.
+Its current iteration is purely secular.

 19th century

-Such societies were seen as legitimate ways of helping immigrants from China settle into their new place of residence and through employment and development of local connections.
-Secret societies were banned by the British colonial government in Singapore during the 1890s, and were slowly reduced in number by successive colonial governors and leaders.
-Rackets which facilitated the economic power of Singapore triads, the opium trade and prostitution, were also banned.
+Such societies were seen as legitimate ways of helping immigrants from China settle into their new place of residence through employment and development of local connections.
+Triads had been banned by the Colonial government in Hong Kong in 1845, and it is also argued that triads had monopolized the labor market from 1857.
+Secret societies were banned by the British colonial government in Singapore during the 1890s and were slowly reduced in number by successive colonial governors and leaders.
+Rackets which facilitated the economic power of Singapore triads, the opium trade, and prostitution were also banned.
 Immigrants were encouraged to seek help from a local kongsi instead of turning to secret societies, which contributed to the societies' decline.
-During the incredibly bloody Taiping Rebellion, many either decided or were forced to aid the Taiping Heavenly Kingdom out of opposition to the interfering Qing Dynasty.
+During the Taiping Rebellion, many voluntarily or were forced to aid the Taiping Heavenly Kingdom in opposition to the Qing dynasty.
+At the end of the 19th century, at least one-third of Hong Kong Chinese were estimated to be part of the triads.